google-ratings

 Under Florida state law, every person who lets other people onto their private property takes on a “duty of care.”
 This duty requires them to do certain things in order to protect those visitors from preventable accidents.
 Any landowner who fails to live up to this duty and allows a lawful visitor to get hurt may be civilly liable for that visitor’s ensuing losses.
 Getting paid fairly after suffering an injury will be easier said than done.

 A seasoned personal injury attorney could assist in recovering fair civil compensation after any accident caused by someone else’s negligence, and that is especially true for cases governed by premises liability law.
-When you are injured because another person did not take proper care of their land, contacting an experienced Lake Mary premises liability lawyer should be one of your top priorities.
+When you are injured because another person did not take proper care of their land, including for construction defects or for slip and falls, contacting an experienced Lake Mary premises liability lawyer should be one of your top priorities.

-What Duties Do Landowners Owe to Different Visitors?
+What Duties Do Landowners in Lake Mary Owe to Different Visitors?

 One important thing to understand about premises liability law in Florida is that landowners are not equally liable for every accident and injury that happens on their property.
 In fact, the degree to which a landowner is liable for a particular incident can change dramatically depending on why the injured person was on their property to begin with.